 German chancellor’s last remaining coalition ally makes his move before expected early election

-German Eonomy Minister Robert Habeck says he hopes to become his Green Party’s chancellor in the coming election
+German Eonomy Minister Robert Habeck says he hopes to become his Green Party’s candidate for chancellor in the coming election

-BERLIN -- Germany's economy minister said Friday that he hopes to become his Green Party's chancellor in the upcoming election.
+BERLIN -- Germany's economy minister said Friday that he hopes to become his Green Party's candidate for chancellor in the upcoming election.

 The announcement by Robert Habeck, who is also vice chancellor, follows the collapse of Chancellor Olaf Scholz's three-party coalition on Wednesday.